trichtu/Anatomical-awareness-in-the-electric-field-estimation/README.md

 pytorch >=1.8

-### Here only support for below models for the anatomcial segmentation or electric estimation:
+### In this article, the region is limited in the motor cortex region.
+Here only support for trained models for the anatomcial segmentation or electric estimation :

 #### anatomical segmentation model:
 'U_Net_Seg'